Develop a Study Plan

 We also recommend that students take at least five and up to 12 practice computer adaptive tests (CATs) in advance of test day.
 Since some third party CATs are a poor representation of the actual GMAT, choose high quality diagnostics (tutoring students receive our recommendations).
-Plan to take one or two CATs per week, after establishing at least a basic familiarity with the concepts tested on the GMAT.
-To minimize connectivity issues, we suggest that you take Internet-based CATs on a wired connection rather than a WiFi connection.
+Plan to take one practice test per week, after establishing at least a basic familiarity with the concepts tested on the GMAT.
 While you hope to see continuous improvement in your scores as you take more practice CATs, your scores may actually vary, sometimes significantly.
 There are several reasons why this can happen, as detailed on our GMAT FAQ page.

-No matter which other CATs you choose, it is critical to use the free official GMATPrep software and the paid Exam Pack 1 add-on.
-GMATPrep uses retired real GMAT questions and its tests use the same technology as the real GMAT -- identical directions, program controls, adaptive algorithm, and scoring mechanism.
-Exam Pack 1 provides two additional full-length tests and enhanced score reporting functionality to GMATPrep.
-Through your use of GMATPrep, you should become intimately familiar with the program controls, test directions, and question formats.
+No matter which other CATs you choose, it is critical to use the free GMAT Official Practice Exam platform, purchasing up to four additional Official GMAT exams as needed.
+The GMAT Official Practice Exams use retired real GMAT questions and the same technology as the real GMAT -- identical directions, program controls, adaptive algorithm, and scoring mechanism.
+Through your use of these GMAT practice tests, you should become intimately familiar with the program controls, test directions, and question formats.
 As a result, you should not have to spend any of your time or focus on these on test day.
 Our effective study habits page goes into more detail about how to approach your practice CATs and problem sets.

 Before Your Exam

 You should be fully prepared for the GMAT a few days in advance of your exam date.
 The two days before your test should consist only of light review and practice.
 Avoid intense studying these days so that your mind can recover and to prevent burn-out on test day.